Kazys Maksvytis: National teams

 While the head coach of the youth men's teams, Maksvytis won the gold medal in the European 2008 U16, 2010 U18, 2011 U19 and the 2012 U20 championships.
-On 14 September, 2021 Maksvytis was appointed the new head coach of Lithuanian National team.
+On 14 September 2021 Maksvytis was appointed the new head coach of Lithuanian National team.
+Under Maksvytis guidance the Lithuanian National team qualified to EuroBasket 2022 where the team lost to the Spanish National team in the Round of 16.
+In 2023 the team finished 6th in 2023 FIBA Basketball World Cup with a sensational win 110–104 against the United States men's national basketball team.

+In 2024, under Maksvytis, Lithuania failed to qualify for the Olympics for the second consecutive time after losing to Puerto Rico at the Olympic Qualifying Tournament in San Juan.